- Dec. 95 - Jan. 96 : new songs and leftover material renewed from 2Pac and the Dogg Pound with Death Row label mates as guests.

 April/May of 96.
 But Gonzoe confirmed that he recorded the song in

-January, like indicated by the Reel.
-Johnny J is credited as the producer in Better Dayz but the kind of beat is strangely close to other Daz material aimed for Thug Pound project.
-Is it a mistake or like in "World Wide MOB Figgaz", or did Johnny J try a new kind of doggish sound especially for that project ?
+January, like written on the Reel.
+Johnny J is credited as the producer in Better Dayz but the kind of beat is strangely close to Daz material aimed for Thug Pound project.
+Is it a mistake or, like in "World Wide MOB Figgaz", did Johnny J try a new kind of Doggish dark sound especially for that project ?

 - Samples :